GiovanyH/GioEngine/README.md

 ![Logo](https://github.com/GiovanyH/GioEngine/blob/main/Logo.png)
 =====

 ATUMALAKA
 <center>My Engine / Currently making a vim-like code editor for rust
 Goal:
 * Provide a general Game Engine that is free and open source
+* Simple to understand and use | uses rust as a language

 ----